layilin/SP23-33852/_texts/full-text.md

 - Thy life is threatened.
 Muse, the manner sing.
 [390]

 - THEN earthquakes, nature's agonizing pangs,
-- Oft shake the astonied[^f74n2] isles: The solfaterre[^f74n3]
+- Oft shake the astonied[^f74n2] isles: The solfaterre

 > VER.
 392. *solfaterre*\] Volcanos are called *sulphurs*, *or solfaterres*, in the West-Indies.
 There are few mountainous islands in that part of the globe without them, and those probably will destroy them in time.
-I saw much sulphur and alum[^f74n4] in the solfaterre at Mountserrat.
+I saw much sulphur and alum[^f74n3] in the solfaterre at Mountserrat.
 The stream that runs through it, is almost as hot as boiling water, and its steams soon blacken silver, *&c*.

 [^f74n1]: Sour, acidic.

 [^f74n2]: This is a typographical error that would be corrected to "astonish'd" in the 1766 London edition of the poem.

-[^f74n3]: Volcano.

-[^f74n4]: An astringent mineral salt.
+[^f74n3]: An astringent mineral salt.

 ---